 New money transactions will be prioritized over a refinance or addressing financing gaps on existing projects.
-Transactions that may have closed on or after February 1, 2024 may be considered as new money transactions if the applicant can provide a Purchase and Sale Agreement that expired between February 1, 2024 and August 31, 2024.
+Transactions that may have closed on or after October 2, 2024 may be considered as new money transactions if the applicant can provide an applicable Purchase and Sale Agreement.